Trade Stock Indices

 Stock Candle Chart

-A candle chart is represented in a easier to read and interpret format compared to the stock indices bar chart.
+A candle chart is represented in a easier to read and interpret format compared to the indices bar chart.

 Candle charts represent the same data as that of a bar chart but in a much easier to analyze format.